Higher-form symmetries, anomalous magnetohydrodynamics, and holography: Acknowledgments

 \section{Acknowledgments}

 This work was supported in part by the STFC Consolidated Grant ST/P000371/1 (NI \& RG).
 We would like to express our gratitude to Daniele Dorigoni, Tin Sulejmanpasic, Stefano Cremonesi, I\~{n}aki Garc\'{i}a Etxebarria and Aristomenis Donos for valuable discussions on gauge transformations, monopoles and hydrodynamics.
-We would like to thank Umut Gursoy, Diego Hofman, Kieran Macfarlane, Napat Poovuttikul, Zheng Liang Lim, Gabriel Arenas-Henriquez, Richie Dadhley and T.V.
-Karthik for useful discussions on related issues.
+We would like to thank Umut Gursoy, Diego Hofman, Luca Delacr\'{e}taz, Kieran Macfarlane, Napat Poovuttikul, Adrien Florio, Zheng Liang Lim, Gabriel Arenas-Henriquez, Richie Dadhley, T.V.
+Karthik and Swagat Saurav Mishra for useful discussions on related issues.

 \begin{appendix}